Standard conjectures for abelian fourfolds: The -adic comparison theorem

+The following proposition settles Theorem \ref{mainthm} in the case where $V_B$ is of type $(0,0)$.
+It turns out that this case is easier than the others as the quadratic spaces $q_{B,p}$ and $q_{Z,p}$ are not only isomorphic (as predicted by Proposition \ref{padicreduction}) but also equal (through the identification (\ref{chissa})).

-Notice that these identifications are compatible with the quadratic forms as realization functors and the equivalence $D$ are tensor functors.
-Hence Theorem \ref{tsuji}(2) gives (\ref{eq:tsuji}) and Theorem \ref{tsuji}(1) gives (\ref{chissa}) and (\ref{chissa2}).
-The identification (\ref{stessaalgebra}) follows from the fact that $D$ is an equivalence of $\Q_p$-linear categories. \end{proof} \begin{prop} Suppose that the Hodge structure $V_B$ is of type $(0,0)$, then $q_{B,p}$ and $q_{Z,p}$ are isomorphic, hence Theorem \ref{mainthm} holds true in this case. \end{prop} \begin{proof} First note that Frobenius acts trivially on $V_{Z,p}$ because the latter is spanned by algebraic classes.
-Second, the hypothesis on the Hodge types gives $\Fil^0V_{Z,p}=V_{Z,p}$.
+\begin{prop} Suppose that the Hodge structure $V_B$ is of type $(0,0)$, then $q_{B,p}$ and $q_{Z,p}$ are isomorphic, hence Theorem \ref{mainthm} holds true in this case. \end{prop} \begin{proof} First notice that Frobenius acts trivially on $V_{Z,p}$ because the latter is spanned by algebraic classes.
+Second, the hypothesis on the Hodge types gives $\Fil^0(V_{Z,p} \otimes K)=V_{Z,p} \otimes K$.
 Hence the relation (\ref{eq:tsuji}) implies

 Using (\ref{eq:fontaine}) we deduce the equality $q_{B,p} = q_{Z,p}$.
-Theorem \ref{mainthm} then follows using Proposition \ref{padicreduction}. \end{proof} \begin{remark} \begin{enumerate} \item This proposition (together with the arguments of the previous sections) gives a full proof of Theorem \ref{thmscht} for ordinary abelian fourfolds. \item The hypothesis that $V_B$ is of type $(0,0)$ corresponds to the only case where one can hope that the algebraic classes in $V_Z$ might be lifted to characteristic zero, in which case Theorem \ref{mainthm} would follow from the Hodge--Riemann relations.
-We find remarkable that this conjecturally easier case corresponds to an easier $p$-adic analysis. \item The proof of the above proposition shows that, under the comparison isomorphisms of Corollary \ref{cortsuji}, one has the equality $V_{B,p} = V_{Z,p}$.
+Theorem \ref{mainthm} then follows using Proposition \ref{padicreduction}. \end{proof} \begin{remark} \begin{enumerate} \item This proposition (together with the arguments of the previous sections) gives a full proof of Theorem \ref{thmscht} for ordinary abelian fourfolds.
+Indeed, in the ordinary case, all Galois invariant classes lift to $(0,0)$-classes as it can be shown with Shimura--Taniyama formula \cite[Lemma 5]{TateBour}.
+See Appendix \ref{geometricexamples} for related discussions. \item The hypothesis that $V_B$ is of type $(0,0)$ corresponds to the only case where one can hope that the algebraic classes in $V_Z$ might be lifted to characteristic zero, in which case Theorem \ref{mainthm} would follow from the Hodge--Riemann relations.
+We find an amusing coincidence that this conjecturally easier case corresponds to an easier $p$-adic analysis. \item The proof of the above proposition shows that, under the comparison isomorphisms of Corollary \ref{cortsuji}, one has the equality of $\Q_p$-vector spaces $V_{B,p} = V_{Z,p}$.
 The Hodge conjecture predicts that actually also the two $\Q$-structures $V_B$ and $V_Z$ should coincide as well.
 Is it possible to show the equality $V_{B} = V_{Z}$ without assuming the Hodge conjecture?
 We do not know.